-I am applying to the University of XXXX because I am convinced that your program is the finest DNP program available for an applicant with my specific interests and focus: on Africa.
-In my humble opinion, the greatest weakness of my application to your program is my age; I am 52.
-Nevertheless, I hope and pray that you will look favorably on my application because of my profound dedication to health care and nursing in Africa.
-I am from Africa, raised in Africa; I know my homeland very well, my native Cameroon in particular.
-I am in very good health and an extremely hard worker who lives for nursing.
-Upon my retirement in the USA, I look forward to dedicating the balance of my life to the development of nursing care in Africa and I fully intend to give my all to this area until I am no longer able to do so.
+I am applying to the University of XXXX because I am convinced that your DNP program is the best fit for my specific focus, on Africa.
+My greatest weakness in my application is my age; I am fifty-two.
+Nevertheless, I pray that you will look favorably at my application because of my profound dedication to health care and nursing in Africa.
+I am from Africa, raised in Africa; I know my homeland very well, especially my native Cameroon.
+I am in good health and an extremely hard worker who lives for nursing.
+Upon my retirement in the USA, I look forward to dedicating the balance of my life to the development of nursing care in Africa.
+I fully intend to give my all to this area until I can no longer do so.

-My long-term goals for my professional career are to continue to build on my extensive experience in nursing and to become a leader in my field, especially with respect to nursing in Africa.
-I now have extensive nursing experience in NICU and Med-surg and I am presently working in Psychiatry and substance abuse.
-My current position has helped me to better understand the needs of people at the homeless shelter where I have spent a lot of what little free time that I have.
-I also have a special passion for diabetes education, HIV, and nutrition.
+My long-term goals for my professional career are to continue to build on my extensive nursing experience and become a leader in my field, especially concerning nursing in Africa.
+I now have extensive nursing experience in NICU and Med-Surg, and I am presently working in Psychiatry and substance abuse.
+My current position has helped me better understand the needs of people at the homeless shelter where I have spent a lot of what little free time I have.
+I also have a passion for diabetes education, HIV, and nutrition

-I plan to continue to work here in the USA for the next 13 years or so until I retire, at the same time that I build bridges with nurses in Africa so that I am highly knowledgeable about nursing leadership in Africa.
-I see retirement at 65 not as the end of my career, however, but the beginning of my crowning effort as a nurse, my return to Africa to work as a nursing leader in my native Cameroon, educating our nurses so that they will be more effective in educating our communities about communicable diseases and health maintenance.
-The communities in Cameroon (West Africa) where I originally come from are very, very poor and most people lack access to any kind of health care.
-This is why prevention of disease is so critically important for my people.
-At 65, I hope to launch a new career in Africa for another 15 to 20 years, teaching health maintenance and prevention of disease to nurses and other health care professionals.
+I plan to continue to work here in the USA for the next 13 years or so until I retire; at the same time, I will build bridges with nurses in Africa so that I am highly knowledgeable about nursing leadership in Africa.
+I see retirement at 65 not as the end of my career, however, but as the beginning of my crowning effort as a nurse, my return to Africa to work as a nursing leader in my native Cameroon, educating our nurses so that they will be more effective in educating our communities about infectious diseases and health maintenance.
+The communities in Cameroon (West Africa), where I originally come from, are impoverished, and most people lack access to health care.
+This is why disease prevention is so critically important for my people.
+At 65, I hope to launch a new career in Africa for another 15 to 20 years, teaching health maintenance and prevention of disease to nurses and other healthcare professionals.

-Your program is my first choice for graduate school because of my profound respect and admiration for your emphasis on the importance of innovation, learning and discovery.
-Most of all, however, I appreciate your recognition and emphasis on the importance of preparing ‘culturally proficient’ nurses for service to our ‘global society’.
-I see this as Africa’s best and perhaps only hope for radical improvement in our health care systems, solidarity with the global health care community.
+Your program is my first choice for graduate school because of my profound respect and admiration for your emphasis on the importance of innovation, learning, and discovery.
+However, I appreciate your recognition and focus on the importance of preparing ‘culturally proficient’ nurses for service to our global society.
+I see this as Africa’s best and only hope for radical improvement in our healthcare systems and solidarity with the worldwide healthcare community.

-My own central goal and professional vision entails helping to design and implement health education campaigns and disease prevention strategies, such as immunization and screenings, HIV education and other communicable diseases.
-I look forward to serving as an advocate for those with the greatest need, the most vulnerable members of our communities, the underserved.
-I plan to work closely with local, state, and federal authorities in Cameroon to improve access to health services for our poorest communities, mostly in rural areas where little to no health care service currently exist.
+My central goal and professional vision entail helping design and implement health education campaigns and disease prevention strategies, such as immunization and screenings, HIV education, and consciousness-raising about other infectious diseases.
+I look forward to serving as an advocate for those with the greatest need, the most vulnerable members of our communities, and the underserved.
+I plan to work closely with Cameroon's local, state, and federal authorities to improve access to health services for our poorest communities, mostly in rural areas with few health care services.

-At the same time that I want to give my all to my land of origin, Cameroon, I want to do so in a way that contributes to our understanding of the great health care challenges faced by the entire continent of Africa, and to share experiences and strategies with other nursing professionals and educators continent wide, and in this way build solidarity between our nations in our efforts to improve health care systems and structures.
-I see myself working for a non-profit organization in Africa with a focus on improving access to health care, especially with respect to HIV prevention, addressing the stigmas attached to the disease.
+At the same time that I want to give my all to my land of origin, Cameroon, I wish to do so in a way that contributes to our understanding of the tremendous healthcare challenges faced by the entire continent of Africa and to share experiences and strategies with other nursing professionals and educators continent-wide, and in this way build solidarity between our nations in our efforts to improve health care systems and structures.
+I see myself working for a non-profit organization in Africa focusing on improving access to health care, especially concerning HIV prevention, and addressing the stigmas attached to the disease.